tanpv/minimal-mistakes/2017-12-23-python-excel-automation.md

 * Column is named from by one or combine of many alphabet characters  A, B, C ...
 * Row is named with numbers 1, 2, 3 ...

-One cell could be accessed simply by specify column and row.
+One cell could be accessed simply by specify column and row combination.
 And then actual data could be accessed with `value` property

 ```python
 # print out data at column A and row 2 of current worksheet